Guest User Guest User

 FAMILY DISCUSSION STARTERS

-This week, we researched what other worldviews worship.
-As a family, read the summary of each worldview.
+This week, we discussed what other worldviews believe about the start of life.
+Read each summary.

 7th - 8TH GRADE